makerdao/mips/MIP60/MIP60.md

 **Well Defined**
 An agreed Modification of Management must include a listed purpose for the asset and reasoning for why the change in management is desirable.
 Additionally, the new managers must provide a public contact address (email) and commit to responding promptly to contact requests from lawful authorities and mandated actors.

-**Recorded**
+**Recordable**
-An agreed Modification of Management must include a link to an open pull request on the official MIPs GitHub repository which modifies MIP60c2 to take into account the agreed modification.
-The link to this pull request must be present in the discourse forum post as part of transparency requirements.
+An agreed Modification of Management must include the required information such that the Intangible Asset records can be updated.

 **Supported**
 An agreed Modification of Management must be publicly supported by at least three Core Unit Facilitators as defined in MIP41.